-The Hickory Withe Community Association met on Thursday, January 7th.
+The Hickory Withe Community Association met on Thursday, June 2nd.
 President Bob Munns opened the meeting at 6:30 p.m.
-Elected officials and guests were recognized.
-Everyone enjoyed a delicious meal.
+Elected officials and visitors were recognized.
+All enjoyed an excellent pot luck dinner.

 It was approved to donate $200 to Relay for Life and $200 to Fire Departments 10 and 14 (to be split between them).

 Olan Swaffer from the Nomination Committee presented the slate of officers for 2016-2017.
 The slate presented consisted of the same officers now serving: President, Bob Munns, Vice President, Jane Mitchell, Secretary, Joann Allen and Treasurer, Becky Sue Evans.
 No nominations were made from the floor.
 The officers will be voted on at the July meeting.